-Starting from January 2011 a different method has been adopted for observing and calculating the prices of seasonal products, in accordance with Regulation (EC) no. 330/2009 of 22nd April 2009, which sets out minimum standards for dealing with seasonal products in the HICP.
+Starting from January 2011 a new method has been adopted for collecting and calculating prices of seasonal products, in accordance with Regulation (EC) no 330/2009 of 22^{nd} April 2009, which sets out minimum standards for dealing with seasonal products in the HICP.
 This methodological innovation, also introduced for the NIC3, has been applied to the product groups and classes Fruit, Vegetables, Clothing and Footwear.
-This European Regulation defines as a seasonal product one which, during certain periods of the year (of at least one month), it may not be possible to purchase, or is purchased in modest or insignificant volumes by consumers.
-It also establishes that in a given month seasonal products are considered "in season" or "out of season".
-On the basis of this standard, as made in the year 2011, Istat has defined a monthly calendar for the whole 2012, which establishes in a given month when each specific product belonging to the abovementioned product groups or classes must be considered "in season" or "out of season".
-The adoption of a seasonality calendar entails that the territorial consumer price survey is carried out only in the months in which the product in question is defined as "in season", while the prices of "out of season" products will be estimated on the basis of a method that is consistent with the standards contained in the aforementioned European regulation.
+The European Regulation defines as a seasonal product one which, during certain periods of the year (of at least one month), it may not be possible to purchase, or is purchased in modest or insignificant volumes

-1 Istat calculates an other index named Consumer Price Index for blue and white-collar worker households (FOI) based on consumption of households whose reference person is an employee.
+1 Istat calculates an other index named Consumer Price Index for blue- and white-collar worker households (FOI) based on consumption of households whose reference person is an employee.

-$^{^{2}}$ The FOI indices are expressed with 2010=100 as a reference base year, too.
+2 The FOI indices are expressed with 2010=100 as a reference base year, too.